szaumoor/ZS_Consumables/README.md

   - **Sanctified** oil: undead take +4 radiant damage per hit (effectively irresistible) each hit and they must save vs. Death at +2 or become slowed and weakened for 3 rounds (-3 Strength, -2 Armor Class)
   - **Profane** oil: identical to sanctified but only affects the living.
 - **Remedy**: powerful concoctions that treat, cure, protect against, or dispel ailments.
-  - **Angelic Reprieve**: powerful remedy that puts the character to sleep briefly.
+  - **Angelic Reprieve**: powerful remedy that puts the character to sleep for 3 rounds.
 After the sleep, if it completed without interruptions, the character is healed and recovers a number of spell slots.
-  - **Angelic Slumber**: a more powerful version that applies the equivalent to a full night of rest to the character after 1 turn of sleeping
+  - **Angelic Slumber**: a more powerful version that applies the equivalent to a full night of rest and cures level drain after 5 rounds of sleeping.
+Works otherwise identically.
-  - **Basilisk** **Oil**: this compound reverts petrification and protects against petrification for 2 hours.
+  - **Basilisk Oil**: this compound reverts petrification and protects against petrification and gaze attacks for 2 hours, including vampiric and umber hulk gaze.
-  - **Remedial Solution**: Cures the imbiber of all poisons, diseases, including blindness and silence.
-It also restores 12 HP and grants a slow regeneration that restores another 12 HP after 2 turns.
+  - **Remedial Solution**: Cures the imbiber of all diseases, poison, blindness, silence, deafness, paralysis and feeblemindedness (it can be given to others).
+It also restores 12 HP and grants a slow regeneration that restores another 12 HP over 2 turns.
 - **Throwables**: items that can be thrown at enemies to cause various effects (similar to Potion of Fire Breath or Explosions).
 None of these are treated as magical for the purposes of magical resistance.
   - **Acid vials**: throwable containers that deal minor acid damage instantly and once again after one round
-  - **Alchemist fire**: throwable containers that deal fire damage in a small area and ignite targets.
+  - **Alchemist fire**: throwable containers that deal minor fire damage in a small area and ignites the area, possibly dealing damage twice in total.
   - **Choking powder**: throwable container that creates effectively a Stinking Cloud as per the wizard spell
   - **Tanglefoot bags**: throwable containers that create difficult terrain and ensnare targets as per the Entangle spell
   - **Web grenade**: throwable containing a web sack that explodes on contact with the ground, creating a webbed area as per the Web wizard spell.